occam-ra/occam/doc/occam-user-manual.md

 ***Limitations*** Limitations are of computer processor time or storage space or both.
 Occam calculations for models without loops scale with the data and are relatively fast, so it is advisable to begin studies with loopless investigations.
 Calculations for models *with* loops, e.g., the “all” models option, are typically much slower (and at worst scale with the state space).
 (For directed systems, disjoint and chain models have loops; for neutral systems they do not.)
 This would be a very serious limitation if it could not be overcome, since, e.g., thirty binary variables have a state space of one billion, and one would not like calculations of this order for every iteration.
 Fortunately, in directed systems, advantage can be taken of sparse sampling so that sometimes calculations with loops approximately scale more with the data than with the complete state space.
 To get this benefit, however, the user must define the DV (output) as the *last* variable of the set of variables.
 Calculations for models with loops also scale with the number of components of the model.

 The user might plausibly ask one or more of the following questions: How many variables can I give Occam?
 How many data records can I give Occam?
-Is there a

-Occam User’s Manual 3/13/2017 38

-maximum total state space that Occam can handle?
+Is there a maximum total state space that Occam can handle?
 Is there some maximum number of models that Occam can search?
 What is the longest running time of any Occam run?
 The gathering of such statistics has begun only with the March 1, 2005 edition of this manual, but here are a few answers.

 Occam has been run with up to about 225 variables.
 To our knowledge, the maximum number of bins for variables that has been used so far is about 50.
 Input files so far have been as large as about a million records (the sample size).
 Total state spaces have sometimes been extremely large, e.g., 10^47^.
 Occam has been run for days, but this is strongly **discouraged**, as this kind of intensive use makes it much less available to other users.
 At present, access to Occam is not controlled, but if–or when–computational load exceeds the capacity of the one server and inhibits the use of Occam by its multiple users, access will have to be controlled and limited.
 Note that for very large state spaces, if the sparseness of the data is not taken advantage of by having the DV be the last variable, all- model searches downwards from Top are impossible.
 In general, large state spaces suggest searches in the upward direction because models at or near the bottom of the lattice have very small dDFs.

-**XIV.
-Planned But Not-Yet-Implemented Features **
+## XIV.
+Planned But Not-Yet-Implemented Features

 ***Preprocessing data* 1.
 Using inputs only for test data**.
 For directed systems, there should be an option to add test set *inputs* to the training set, and have Occam output either a best prediction of the DV for each input record or a conditional probability distribution for the different possible DV values.